Community Organizing Manager

 - Computer proficiency in Outlook, Word, Excel and PowerPoint; experience with Salesforce or another database program is a plus

 Salary and Benefits

 This is an exempt position.
 Salary is commensurate with experience.
 Our benefits package includes medical, dental and vision insurance; life insurance; and paid holidays and vacation.
-All employment at Monument Impact is ‘at-will’ and dependent on funding.
+All employment at Monument Impact is ‘at-will’.

 Monument Impact is an Equal Opportunity Employer; women, people of color

 and LGBTQ people are strongly encouraged to apply.